brave/browser-laptop/README.md

 If this fails on Linux with an error related to `abp-filter-parser-cpp`, try updating to Node 5.5 and `node-gyp` 3.2.1 (see discussion at https://github.com/brave/browser-laptop/issues/214)

+During installation you will likely see lines like the following which may be safely ignored

+    npm WARN deprecated css-list@0.1.3: Deprecated.
+    npm WARN install Couldn't install optional dependency: Unsupported

+If installing on a new machine with little or no node.js previously installed this can take a long time, especially if you are outside the USA and/or have limited bandwidth.
+In such cases you may also get github timeouts which result in failures due to ECONNRESET messages or similar.
+If this happens. you should simply rerun the `npm install` command until these stop

 ## Development

 To start the server and file watchers run the following on the command line: